Digitaria exilis: Etymology

+Cultivation

 Fonio is one of the ancient African crops, possibly the oldest West African crop as its cultivation seems to have started about 7,000 years ago.
 The first references to Fonio as food are reported from the mid-14th century.
 D. exilis was originally derived from the wild species D. longiflora.

 Significant cultivation is in West Africa from Chad to Cape Verde, south Mali, in western Burkina Faso, eastern Senegal, northern Guinea, north Benin, parts of north central Nigeria such as northern Plateau State, Southern Kaduna, parts of Niger State, Abuja (FCT), Zuru area of Kebbi State, some parts of Nasarawa State and Kogi State, as well as parts of Bauchi State.
 It is also found in south Niger, where the plant supplies the staple food for several million people.
 In some regions of Mali, Burkina Faso, Guinea and Nigeria, fonio is the most important or one of the main cereals.
 White fonio has its main growing region in the highland plateaus of Nigeria, where it is popularly called acha.
 The second fonio species, iburu or black fonio, is limited to the Jos-Bauchi Plateau in Nigeria and the northern regions of Togo and Benin.